L3nn0x/Anbaz/README.md

 # The compiler
 The compiler is currently bootstraped with python code and is split in 2:
 - The frontend that takes Anbaz and emits [Bril](https://capra.cs.cornell.edu/bril/intro.html) (in progress).
-- The backend that takes a Bril output and emits assembly (currently targetting marm64 and maybe x64 later) (TODO).
+- The backend that takes a Bril output and emits assembly (currently targetting marm64 and maybe x64 later) (in progress).

 # The assembler
 The assembler takes assembly and transpiles to machine code (TODO).